rcortese/unraid-scripts-collection/README.md

 # Unraid Scripts Collection

-My own personal collection of scripts for Unraid.
-Can be directly executed via ssh on an Unraid server or through the User Scripts plugin.
+My own personal collection of scripts for Unraid Server.
+Can be run directly via ssh, console, or through the User Scripts plugin.

 (currently only tested on Unraid v6.9.2)